- What is the NED?

 Q: What are the projection, horizontal and vertical datum, units, and cell size for NED?

-A: The NED data are not projected, but are provided in geographic coordinates (latitude and longitude) in units of decimal degrees, horizontally referenced to the North American Datum of 1983.
-All elevation values are in units of meters typically referenced to the North American Vertical Datum of 1988, although the National Geodetic Vertical Datum of 1929 and local reference surfaces are used in some areas outside of the conterminous United States.
-Most areas within the NED are available at a cell spacing (resolution) of 1 arc-second (approx. 30 meters), and 1/3 arc-second (approx. 10 meters).
-Some areas from specific sources are also available at a cell spacing of 1/9 arc-second (approx. 3 meters).
-The bulk of Alaska is, at this writing, only available at a point spacing of 2 arc-seconds (approx. 60 meters).
+The NED data are not projected, but are provided in geographic coordinates (latitude and longitude) in units of decimal degrees, horizontally referenced to the North American Datum of 1983.
+All elevation values are in units of meters typically referenced to the North American Vertical Datum of 1988, although the National Geodetic Vertical Datum of 1929 and local reference datums are used in some areas outside of the conterminous United States.
+Most areas within the NED are available at a horizontal resolution of 1 arc-second (approx. 30 meters), and 1/3 arc-second (approx. 10 meters).
+Some areas from specific sources are also available at a resolution of 1/9 arc-second (approx. 3 meters).

 Q: What metadata is available for the NED?

-A: Spatial metadata in the form of an ESRI shapefile is supplied as a part of each NED data download, or may be obtained at the NED Metadata download page.
-Polygonal footprints of the contributing area of each source dataset provides spatial context, with various attached attributes describing the source data’s characteristics, such as its original resolution and production method.
-A NED user might, for example, use this metadata to identify portions of a study area that were produced with now-obsolete methods.
+Spatial metadata in the form of a shapefile is supplied as a part of each NED data download, or may be obtained at the NED Metadata download page.
+Polygon footprints of the contributing area of each source dataset provides spatial context, with various attached attributes describing the source data’s characteristics, such as its original resolution and production method.
+Spatial metadata may be obtained at the

 Q: Where can I find the NED data dictionary?

-A: The NED Data Dictionary, which provides textual definitions of the fields within the NED spatially referenced metadata, may be downloaded from the NED website at the NED Metadata download page.
+The NED Data Dictionary, which provides textual definitions of the fields within the NED spatially referenced metadata, may be downloaded from the NED website at the

 Q: What are the NED Release Notes and where can they be found?

-A: The NED Release Notes provide details about the current and previous releases of NED, its source data, and noteworthy characteristics of the dataset including accuracy, data distribution statistics, and processing notes.
-The NED Release Notes are available at the NED Metadata download page.
+NED Release Notes were previously produced to provide details about the current and previous releases of the NED, its source data, and noteworthy characteristics of the dataset including accuracy, data distribution statistics, and processing notes.
+These legacy Release Notes are available at the NED Processing Notes page.

-Q: How do I convert Z (elevation height) unit of the NED data from meters to feet?
+Q: How do I convert NED elevations (z coordinates) from meters to feet?

 feet = meters / .3048